Department of Geography and Resource Management (GRM), The Chinese University of Hong Kong

 Politics of urbanisation

-The study of how the planning and development of cities are shaped by a constellation of actors, institutions and discourses at and across different sites and scales; those with a focus on the themes of urban infrastructure, data-driven governance, and healthy city planning are particularly welcomed
+The study of how the planning and development of cities are shaped by a constellation of actors, institutions and discourses at and across different sites and scales; those with a focus on the themes of urban and regional infrastructure and data-driven governance are particularly welcomed.

 Political ecology and environmental governance